AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Handling_HTTP_Requests/URL_Dispatcher/README.md

 ### Introduction

-URL namespaces allow you to uniquely reverse [named URL patterns]() <!-- just above --> even if different applications use the same URL names.
+URL namespaces allow you to uniquely reverse [named URL patterns](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Handling_HTTP_Requests/URL_Dispatcher#naming-url-patterns) even if different applications use the same URL names.
 It's a good practice for third-party apps to always use namespaced URLs (as we did in the tutorial).
 Similarly, it also allows you to reverse URLs if multiple instances of an application are deployed.
 In other words, since multiple instances of a single application will share named URLs, namespaces provide a way to tell these named URLs apart.

 Django applications that make proper use of URL namespacing can be deployed more than once for a particular site.
 For example, [`django.contrib.admin`](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/#module-django.contrib.admin) has an [`AdminSite`](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/#django.contrib.admin.AdminSite) class which allows you to [deploy more than one instance of the admin](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/#multiple-admin-sites).
 In a later example, we'll discuss the idea of deploying the polls application from the tutorial in two different locations so we can serve the same functionality to two different audiences (authors and publishers).

 A URL namespace comes in two parts, both of which are strings:

-##### application namespace
+#### application namespace

 This describes the name of the application that is being deployed.
 Every instance of a single application will have the same application namespace.
 For example, Django's admin application has the somewhat predictable application namespace of `'admin'`.

-##### instance namespace
+#### instance namespace

 This identifies a specific instance of an application.
 Instance namespaces should be unique across your entire project.
 However, an instance namespace can be the same as the application namespace.
 This is used to specify a default instance of an application.
 For example, the default Django admin instance has an instance namespace of `'admin'`.